ShahriarSaleque/Node_Weather_App/README.md

 in real time

 Makes use of the openweather api
-Link to the API documentation given below
+Link to the API documentation is =
 LINK = 'https://openweathermap.org/current'